Cunuduh/bot-ai/README.md

 `/image`: Generate an image with a prompt using the DALL-E API.
 ## Limits
 By default, reply is only available while using GPT-3.5.
-Will add reply for GPT-4 soon, for paying users only.
+Will add reply for GPT-4 soon.

-20 requests per hour for chat features (Everything except `/image`).
+20 requests per hour for chat features.

 1 request per hour for `/image`.
 # Showcase